Driving Brushless Long-Life Vibration Motors

 Brushed motors work by applying a current to the armature windings inside the motor.
 As the windings are inside a magnetic field (produced by the Strontium / Iron magnet shown in the diagram below) the current causes the shaft to rotate.
 In order for the shaft to continue rotation in the same direction, the current must be periodically reversed as the coils pass through the magnetic field.
 Without being reversed the shaft would turn only halfway one direction, and then stop.

 The current reversal is achieved by precious metal brushes (which remain static) connecting to a commutator on the shaft (which rotates).
 In the diagram you can see two brushes, the commutator is also made of multiple segments.
 As the commutator rotates, the current reversal is caused by the brushes connecting to different commutator sections.
-This action repeats and the motor shaft continues to rotate in the one direction.
+This action repeats and the motor shaft continues to rotate in one direction.

 Drawbacks Of Brushed Vibration Motors

-It is these metal brushes that are a main source of failure for motors.
+It is these metal brushes that are the main source of failure for motors.
 They are subject to mechanical wear and particles will eventually fill the gaps between the sections of the commutator, eventually causing a shorting failure.
 It is also possible that the metal fatigue will come into play and cause the brush to snap, causing an open circuit failure.

 In addition, as the commutator rotates and the brushes connect to different sections the motor is liable to what is known as ‘arcing’.
 Electrical arcs look very similar to sparks but are a continuous discharge instead of the short burst of a spark.
 This means that they are unsuitable for use in environments with explosive gases as they could cause ignition, and therefore they can’t be ATEX rated.